 Executive Director (Founder)

 Mona Clayton, MSN, RN was a single parent during nursing school and she felt the need to give back to help others with challenges that were faced while embarking on a nursing career.
-Her passion for helping single mothers prompted her desire to develop programs useful to build future nurses; in particular single mothers
+Her passion for helping single mothers prompted her desire to develop programs useful to build future nurses; in particular single mothers from disadvantaged communities.

 Mona received her Associate of Science in nursing degree from Los Angeles Southwest College, a Bachelor of Science in nursing degree from the University of Phoenix and completed the Master’s degree in Nursing Education at Grand Canyon University.
 She also acquired undergraduate studies in journalism and pharmacology, ultimately to complete the MBA.